marcheiligers/wyrm/README.md

 Hold any key to accelerate
 Press P to pause the game
 Press M to turn the music on or off
-Press S to turns the sound fx on or off
+Press S to turn the sound fx on or off

 This is my first published game.
 I wanted to finish something not overly ambitious, but something I could be proud of, with some spit and polish and not just a prototype.
 I learnt a ton making this game.
 Pixel art is hard.
 Bigger pixel art is harder.
 Music and sound effects too.
 Everything you add to a game ripples all the way through everything else.
 And yet there's an amazing, supportive, and friendly community out there, building games, sharing tools and techniques and art.
 I want to thank all those that helped me, that encouraged me, that gave me feedback on early versions of the game.
-So now I have finally shipped something.
+So now I have [Finally Finished Something](https://itch.io/jam/finally-finish-something-2022/rate/1339405).

 This game has been submitted to the [Finally Finish Something 2022](https://itch.io/jam/finally-finish-something-2022) Game Jam.
 You can play it [in your browser here](https://fascinationworks.itch.io/wyrm).